 Ionic saves development time as it provides a simplistic interface with the help of which the developers can access native SDK and API.

-Disadvantages of Icons
+Disadvantages of Ionic

 1. It is dependent on Plugin

 Well, it is true that Ionic offers developers with a versatile range of plugins.
-However, developers have to create some highly-specific features for the app to be functional.
+However, developers have to create some highly specific features for the app to be functional.

 2. Not Ideal for Process-Intensive Apps